 3. Checkpoint Charlie

-Checkpoint Charlie was the famous border crossing between East and West Berlin during the Cold War.
-Today, it stands as a reminder of the divided city.
-Visit the checkpoint to learn about the stories of those who risked their lives to defect from East to West.
-The nearby museum provides an in-depth look into the history of the Berlin Wall and the attempts to escape from East Germany.
+Checkpoint Charlie was the famous boundary demarcation division between East and West Berlin in the Cold war period.
+Today, it offers one of the best views on the divided city.
+Go to the checkpoint to understand how the people crossed over into the West from the East exposing themselves to death.
+In the neighboring museum, one can learn a lot about the background of the construction of the Berlin Wall and the attempts at the escape from East Germany.

 4. Museum Island